-As of April, more than 20% of the US population has been fully vaccinated against COVID-19.
-And some people have been vaccinated for months – receiving their first shot as far back as December, when COVID-19 vaccines first debuted in the US.
-Now that the country has been administering doses for several months, some are wondering about how long its benefits will last.
+As of mid-July, nearly half of the US population has been fully vaccinated against COVID-19.
+And some have been vaccinated for months – receiving their first shot as far back as December, when COVID-19 vaccines first debuted in the US.
+Now that the country has been administering doses for more than half a year, some are wondering how long its benefits will last.

 Pfizer’s vaccine...is about 95% effective at preventing COVID-19.
 And the company said it was still 91% effective after six months.
 But in April, Pfizer’s CEO announced that people will “likely” need a third dose within 12 months of being fully vaccinated – and after that people will probably need an annual dose (like the flu shot).